Computers excel at performing repetitive tasks without getting bored. Loops are the primary way we tell them to do so.

 Key Uses:

-LoopThe most fundamental loop.
+while LoopThe most fundamental loop.
 It repeats a block of code as long as a condition is true.

 while (condition) {